top of page

 • Emergers suspended mid-column

-• Burrowing mayflies moving along bottom
+• Burrowing mayflies moving along the bottom

 Dry fly action happens, but it is not the primary feeding window.

-Effective mayfly patterns
+Effective mayfly patterns:

 • Pheasant Tail nymphs